Exceptional Achievements in Catalysis

 Purpose of the award:

-This award will recognize excellence and scientific leadership in catalysis science and technology by an individual.
-The nomination should emphasize the impact of a researcher’s work in the broad field of catalysis science and technology, including advances in creation, understanding, and application of heterogeneous, homogeneous, and/or enzymatic catalytic systems.
-Nominations that highlight work for which the nominee has not received recognition in the past are strongly encouraged.
+This award will recognize excellence in scientific and professional leadership and service in catalysis science and technology by an individual.
+The nominees for this award are expected to have demonstrated pioneering research accomplishments in the design or synthesis of catalysts and/or chemical or mechanistic characterization of catalysts leading to recognized advancements in our understanding and application of catalysis.
+The award will emphasize the impact of a researcher’s work in the broad field of catalytic chemistry and catalytic materials or molecules.
+Preference is given to nominations that highlight work that has not received national recognition in the past.
+The nominee’s impact in the field through service and professional leadership should also be highlighted.
 The nominee must also have been a member of the ACS Catalysis Science and Technology division for a two-year period preceding their nomination.
 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.

 Nomination procedure: